 See also immunology and Influenza

 Morbidity also reflects secondary infection and individual characteristics.
+For example the elderly are most susceptible to secondary consequences such as myocardial infarction and stroke.

 |Detection probability||95% CI|